 His scholarship and teaching have been recognized with a range of national and regional awards including the Ellis-Bochner Autoethnography and Personal Narrative Research Award; the Ethnography Division Legacy Award; the Randy Majors Award for GLBTQ Scholarship; The H.L.
 “Bud” Goodall, Jr. and Nick Trujillo “It’s a Way of Life” Award in Narrative Ethnography from the National Communication Association; the Norman K. Denzin Qualitative Research Award, the Master Teaching Award from the Western States Communication Association, the 2021 Black Community Impact Award at Loyola Marymount University, the 2021 National Communication Association Performance Studies Division Distinguished Service Award, and the 2021 Shawn Long Administrator of the Year Award from the Association for Communication Administration.

-He has an earned PhD from Southern Illinois University Carbondale.
-He holds a bachelor’s and master’s degree from what is now the University of Louisiana, Lafayette At LMU he holds tenure in the Department of Communication Studies and serves as Affiliate Faculty of the Educational Leadership for Social Justice, Doctoral Program at LMU’s School of Education.
+Dean Alexander has an earned Ph.D. from Southern Illinois University Carbondale.
+He holds a bachelor’s and master’s degree from what is now the University of Louisiana, Lafayette.
+At LMU he holds tenure in the Department of Communication Studies and proudly serves as Affiliate Faculty in the Educational Leadership for Social Justice Doctoral Program in LMU’s School of Education.

-Dr. Alexander’s administrative, teaching, and scholarly life celebrates integrative and interdisciplinary approaches to knowledge, and a demonstrated commitment to high-quality undergraduate and graduate programs.
-He has particular interests in promoting leadership in/as collaboration and consensus building as well as an acknowledgment of administration, teaching, and scholarship as informing practices of academic professionalism.
+Dean Alexander’s administrative, teaching, and scholarly life celebrates integrative and interdisciplinary approaches to knowledge, and a demonstrated commitment to high-quality undergraduate and graduate programs.
+He has commitments in promoting leadership in/as collaboration and consensus building as well as an acknowledgment of administration, teaching, and scholarship as informing practices of active academic professionalism.
 He promotes and embodies the importance of diversity, equity, and inclusion in all aspects of higher education and civic life.